Graduate Program Review

 - Teacher Assignment Data — compiled by Institutional Research; shows the faculty who served as committee chairs for students by major and by appointing department for the previous academic year.

 - Graduate Committee Data — compiled by the Graduate School; describes faculty participation on graduate student committees from programs of study including chairs, co-chairs, and graduate committee members.

 - Graduate Student Survey Data — a comprehensive survey of all currently enrolled WSU graduate students was conducted by the Social and Economic Sciences Research Center (SESRC) in Spring 2014; academic units receive aggregate data at the degree program level and comparison results from the 2011 Graduate Student Survey and a related peer group, i.e., all doctoral students in the College.

-All of the review materials are summarized in a discussion guide used at the program review meeting.
-Individual review meetings are scheduled for the Dean, Associate Deans, and Director of Graduate Assessment from the Graduate School to discuss the review materials and any recommendations for improvement with the Program Director and/or Graduate Chair for each graduate program.
+All of the review materials are summarized in a discussion guide that is used at the program review meeting.
+Individual program review meetings are scheduled for the Dean, Associate Deans, and Director of Graduate Assessment from the Graduate School to discuss the review materials, relevant findings, and recommendations for improvement with the program director and/or chair for each graduate program.
 WSU college and campus administrators are encouraged to attend the review meetings.